 We were warned about the mosquitoes and rightly so.
 On the way to the center, which was about a 10-minute walk, we were completely stabbed. +1 for Deet.

-After seeing the sunset we had booked a tour on the lake in the evening.
-For what we thought 400 pesos, this turned out to be 500, we went through the numbers again after this 🙃.
+After seeing the sunset, we booked a tour on the lake in the evening.
+For what we thought was 400 pesos, this turned out to be 500, we went through the numbers again afterwards?.

 We had chosen the right weekend, because it was the new moon.
 This made it darkest at night and allowed us to see the light of the lake even better.
 Unfortunately, it was not possible to photograph it.
 But imagine that every drop of water or splash gives light!
 Behind and down the side was a great stream of tiny lights!
 When you went swimming in the water you saw all kinds of lights before your eyes and fish that swim through the water or make a jump, have a string of luminous water behind them.
 This can pass as 'magical'!